 After a more-than-decent night’s rest, my husband and I awoke to the stench of hours-old poop smeared throughout Cannon’s bedroom.
 No poop-free night for us!

-Since the start of these poop storms five years ago, we’ve gotten faster at wiping up the mess.
+Since these poop storms started five years ago, we’ve gotten faster at wiping up the mess.
 What once took us hours, now takes about 30 minutes.
 Still, it never gets any easier.

 Cannon was diagnosed with Autism Spectrum Disorder (ASD) at two years old.
 There was some confusion on exactly where he fell on the spectrum because I often found myself stretching the truth during many of his assessments.
 I have an unyielding love for my son, but if I’m being honest, I must admit that I was initially in complete denial.
 When doctors inquired about Cannon’s development, I often found myself lying.
 Even though he showed signs of delay, I wanted to believe that Cannon was reaching developmental milestones regularly.
 He wasn’t.